-This is a Policy taken in Addition to a Mediclaim Policy which specifies a minimum expense threshold to make a claim under the policy.
-This can be from same Insurer or any other insurer.
+This is a Policy taken in Addition to an insurance policy mediclaim which specifies a minimum expense threshold to make a claim under the policy.
+This can be from the same Insurer or any other insurer.

-The Policy holder is free to renew his Mediclaim policy with Insurer of his choice and will be considered as continuous renewal protecting the pre-existing disease cover and this is done through IRDA portal.
+The Policyholder is free to renew his Mediclaim policy with an Insurer of his choice and will be considered as continuous renewal protecting the pre-existing disease cover and this is done through the IRDA portal.